mikeycal/the-video-editors-render-script-for-blender/README.md

 6. Uses Blender's render property settings by default, or set script override settings.
 7. Make videos that are streamable and will process faster on services like YouTube.
-8. Use the most current version of FFmpeg, or even use a custom builds with libfdk_aac
+8. Use the most current version of FFmpeg, or even use a custom build with libfdk_aac
 9. Double click rendering.
 The script creates a reusable, clickable, executable.
-10. It's a well commented script, so you can easily review it and edit it without recompiling.
+10. It's a well commented script, so you can easily review it and edit it without compiling.
 11. Render on headless video rendering server by installing Linux, FFmpeg and Blender on a spare computer.
 12. It's GPL licensed, so you can adapt it, improve it, and redistribute it.
 13. It was created by [Blender Video Editing Series](https://www.youtube.com/playlist?list=PLjyuVPBuorqIhlqZtoIvnAVQ3x18sNev4) teacher, "Mikeycal."
 So you can count on great support. ;)